 Though I’m relieved it ain’t me, though... but since I'm just sittin' here sharpenin' shotguns, when that rogue 'Inspiration' comes pokin' round my items again, he’d better put my name on it or I’ll stick this 12 gauge up his nose and make 'im cry a river.

 "I am probaly not that much of a help.
 All I want to say is actually This is great!
 Wait!
 Maybe you can change the last part?
 It sounded a little abrupt."

 Abrupt?
 Sounds more like a Ronco ad: “but wait, there’s more!
 Only $19.95 if you edit today!”

 "Some parts i couldnt understand because im a blonde but i got most of it. your imagery was alittle off because i couldnt really picture most of the parts in my mind."

-Let's see if I got this straight... my 'Mad Cow Disease' is amiss because you're a partially mindless... blonde?
-Hmm, where do you buy your meat?
-I'll bet a double sawbuck her carpet don't match her drapes, either... and longer odds it's not my imagery that's "alittle off" here.
+You say, 'my imagery is a little off'?
+Let's see if I got this straight.
+My 'Mad Cow Disease' is amiss because you're a partially mindless... blonde?
+Hmm, I suggest you change shops from where buy your meat, and uh, I'll bet a double sawbuck your carpet don't match your drapes, either.
 Next!